billingsmoore/bocluster/README.md

 # Text Clustering

-This repository contains tools to easily embed and cluster texts as well as label clusters and produce visualizations of those labeled clusters.
+This repository contains tools to easily embed and cluster texts in the Tibetan language as well as label clusters and produce visualizations of those labeled clusters.

 ## Install